UA-112830647-1

 • Travel game i.e., cards

-What type of shape do I need to be in, is this trip for me ?
+What type of shape do I need to be in, is this trip for me?

-Trek in Annapurna region is suitable for average people who are moderately fit, thus no previous experience is required.
-Some physical fitness programs such as running, swimming, hiking is recommended before you embark on your journey.
+Trek in the Annapurna region is suitable for average people who are moderately fit, thus no previous experience is required.
+Some physical fitness programs such as running, swimming, and hiking is recommended before you embark on your journey.

 Persons suffering from a pre-existing medical condition must seek medical advice/consent before considering the trek.

-Is it possible to reserve a trip now and pay a deposit later or do I Have to pay a deposit at booking/reservation ?
+Is it possible to reserve a trip now and pay a deposit later or do I Have to pay a deposit at booking/reservation?

 Yes!
 The trip will be confirmed only when we receive the completed final booking form and a 30% deposit payment.
 You can pay the balance of the money when you arrive in Kathmandu.

-Will somebody come to pick me up from the airport upon my arrival ?
+Will somebody come to pick me up from the airport upon my arrival?

-What sort of accommodation can I expect in Kathmandu, Pokhara and in trekking ?
+What sort of accommodation can I expect in Kathmandu, Pokhara, and in trekking?

-Are the guesthouses heated ?
+Are the guesthouses heated?

 The guesthouse does not facilitate with heater or air conditioner.
-However as it gets colder above 3,500m, they do have facility of hitting the dining area by providing kerosene or metal heater.
+However as it gets colder above 3,500m, they do have the facility of hitting the dining area by providing kerosene or metal heater.
 USD 1 to USD 3 per person would be applicable to use this service and this is payable directly to the guesthouse.

-Where do we go to toilet along the trail ?
+Where do we go to the toilet along the trail?

 Wherever possible we utilize the toilet facilities provided by the tea houses/lodges on the trail.
 However, in case of emergency trekkers are recommended to find a private, scenic spot!